GitLab Duo Principles - Hands-On Lab: Working with Issues and Merge Requests

 - go run main.go

-11. Select the Commit button to commit the code changes.
+11. Enter any commit message and select the Commit button to commit the code changes.

 12. Select Go to MR to return back to your merge request.